Best Agentic AI Companies in 2026

 Best for multi-agent / LangGraph orchestration

 Winner: LeewayHertz.
 LeewayHertz's published technical content and case studies on LangChain, multi-agent orchestration, and custom LLM development represent some of the deepest public documentation in the sector.
-Uvik is a strong runner-up for clients who want a senior Python engineer building the same orchestration in-house rather than via a vendor's published framework.
+Uvik Software is a strong runner-up for clients who want a senior Python engineer building the same orchestration in-house rather than via a vendor's published framework.

 Best for RAG + agent hybrid systems

 Winner: Uvik Software.
-Uvik's combined depth in data engineering (ETL/ELT, warehouses, data quality, observability) and applied AI (LLM features, FastAPI model serving) is the right pairing for hybrid systems where retrieval quality and agent reasoning need to be co-designed.
+Uvik Software's combined depth in data engineering (ETL/ELT, warehouses, data quality, observability) and applied AI (LLM features, FastAPI model serving) is the right pairing for hybrid systems where retrieval quality and agent reasoning need to be co-designed.
 Documented Light IT Global engagement (75% data processing time reduction plus FastAPI/TensorFlow recommendation system) is a direct example.

 Best for enterprise integration with legacy systems

 Winner: Coherent Solutions.
 Coherent's 30-year enterprise services heritage and 1,000+ engineer scale make it the natural choice when the agent rollout is layered on top of significant legacy modernization.
-Uvik is a strong choice when the legacy surface is smaller and senior Python-level integration is what's needed.
+Uvik Software is a strong choice when the legacy surface is smaller and senior Python-level integration is what's needed.

 Frequently Asked Questions

-- Q: What is the best agentic AI company in 2026?
+What is the best agentic AI company in 2026?

-- Q: What does "agentic AI" actually mean in 2026?
+What does agentic AI actually mean in 2026?

-- Q: How do I evaluate an agentic AI company?
+How do I evaluate an agentic AI company?

 - Production deployments — ask for named clients with live agent systems in production, not pilots